HEnquist/camilladsp/websocket.md

 - `ToggleFaderMute` : Toggle muting.
   * Returns a struct with the fader as an integer and the new muting status as a boolean.

+There is also a command for getting the volume and mute settings for all faders with a single query.
+- `GetFaders` : Read all faders.
+  * Returns a list of objects, each containing a `volume` and a `mute` property.

 ### Config management

 Commands for reading and changing the active configuration.